sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 the game, with a couple unlucky flips, they may get beat up by a farmer with a shovel and a pet goat.

 This doesn't mean don't create the barbarian character.
-It means, if you do, find some fictional justification (drunkard? battle-worn?  magically cursed?) that they're currently at a "scrappy adventurer" level.
+It means, if you do, find some narrative justification (drunkard? battle-worn? magically cursed?) that they're currently at a "scrappy adventurer" level.